thedynamiclinker/sudocode/lost+found/fini/In the Beginning.md

 0: In the beginning, everyone suddenly realized they might be wrong.
 About everything.

+1: _(Slowly recovering)_ Wait, you didn't explain why they're worried yet.

+0: Who?

-1: Wait you didn't explain why they're worried yet.
-What happened after Cantor that made mathematicians start to worry?
+1: Everyone.
+Or the mathematicians, at least.
+What happened after Cantor that made the mathematicians start to worry?

 0: Well we brushed up against it already.
 Remember that quote that went like this?